tankangliang/tp/docs/UserGuide.md

 ### Editing notes for a country: `country note edit`

-Edits a note that is associated with a specific country at the given index based on the **most recent view** of the [list panel displaying country notes](#ui-when-viewing-country).
+Edits a note that is associated with a specific country at the given index based on the **current view** of the [list panel displaying country notes](#ui-when-viewing-country).
 Supplying tags to the command will add the tags onto the current existing tags for that note.

-It is possible to edit a country note even when the country notes list panel is not being displayed.
+Due to ambiguity, editing of a country note when the country notes panel is not being displayed will not be allowed.

 Format: `country note edit INDEX (nt/NOTE_STRING) (t/TAG)...`